loriandler/Project-4-Group-1-Flights/README.md

 To find the Count of NaN in each column of the DataFrame [here](https://note.nkmk.me/en/python-pandas-nan-judge-count/).

+## Initial Insights
+- **Cancellation Frequency:** Analyzed the overall frequency of flight cancellations to understand the distribution.
+- **Correlation Analysis:** Explored correlations between different features and the likelihood of flight cancellations.
+- **Time Analysis:** Investigated whether there are specific times of the day, days of the week, or months with higher cancellation rates.

 ## Visualizations
 - Our tableau files are here: https://public.tableau.com/app/profile/jacob.anderson2507/viz/Project4BothYearsVisualizations/UseThisStory?publish=yes
 - Our visualizations include: